Technical Support for Bridging the Communications Gap in Understanding Road User Charges

 - Assess and convey potential options to expand access to the existing STSFA pilot program.

-The SLPP team members are responsible for assessing user and stakeholder perception of road user charge (RUC) programs.
-SLPP researchers interviewed project managers from eleven deployed projects and compiled and synthesized information collected by the deployed RUC program operators and users as it relates to what outreach and education strategies worked and did not work.
+The SLPP team members were responsible for assessing user and stakeholder perception of road user charge (RUC) programs.
+SLPP researchers interviewed project managers from 11 deployed projects and compiled and synthesized information collected by the deployed RUC program operators and users as it related to what outreach and education strategies worked and did not work.
 This included identifying any lessons learned and crosscutting issues across sites.

 - Project number: 2019061